Your doctor will talk to you about medicines which can control symptoms of osteoarthritis, including painkillers.

 The type of painkiller (analgesic) your GP may recommend for you will depend on the severity of your pain and other conditions or health problems you have.
+The main medications used are described below.

 If you have pain caused by osteoarthritis, your GP may suggest taking paracetamol to begin with.
-This is available over the counter (OTC) in pharmacies without a prescription.
+This is available over the counter in pharmacies without a prescription.
 It is best to take it regularly rather than waiting until your pain becomes unbearable.

 However, when taking paracetamol, always follow the dosage your GP recommends and do not exceed the maximum dose stated on the pack.